All Blogs

 }

-The fetcher function in the frontend that I mentioned earlier automatically injects the auth token that the Tauri webview generates on the first app run so we don’t need to worry about handling that.
+The fetcher function in the frontend that I mentioned earlier automatically injects the auth token that the Tauri webview generates on the first app run, so we don’t need to worry about handling that.

 That’s it!
-Every request now made to the web server must have a valid auth token that only Rust backend can generate and verify.
+Every request now made to the web server must have a valid auth token that only the Rust backend can generate and verify.
 If you now try to access the server address from your local browser, it’ll get rejected.

 App Size